-A JDBC driver is a Java library file (.jar) that enables Java applications — including DbSchema — to communicate with a database over a standard API.
-The driver translates generic JDBC calls into the network protocol understood by CrateDB, so you never have to write low-level socket code.
+A JDBC driver is a Java library file (.jar) that enables Java applications to communicate with a database.
+The JDBC is a standard interface implemented by each database with a specific driver.
 Drivers are typically distributed by the database vendor or as open-source projects.

 CrateDB is a distributed SQL database designed for machine data and IoT analytics at scale.
 It combines the familiarity of SQL with the scalability of a NoSQL document store, supporting dynamic schemas and time-series data natively.
 CrateDB's shared-nothing architecture allows horizontal scaling without manual sharding.